bartosovic-lab/nanoscope/README.md

 cd ~/nanoCT_project
 git clone https://github.com/bartosovic-lab/nanoscope
 ```
-> If you encounter authentication errors, you need to create a [personal access token](https://docs.github.com/fr/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

 ## Prepare environment
 A conda environment will be used to set up an isolated architecture reducing troubleshooting.